Stokesay Castle: 18th–19th centuries

 During the 18th century, Stokesay Castle continued to be leased by the Baldwyn family, although they sublet the property to a range of tenants; after this point it ceased to be used as a domestic dwelling.
 Two wood and plaster buildings, built against the side of the hall, were demolished around 1800, and by the early 19th century the castle was being used for storing grain and manufacturing, including barrel-making, coining and a smithy.

 The castle began to deteriorate, and the antiquarian John Britton noted during his visit in 1813 that it had been "abandoned to neglect, and rapidly advancing to ruin: the glass is destroyed, the ceilings and floors are falling, and the rains streams through the opening roof on the damp and mouldering walls".
 The smithy in the basement of the south tower resulted in a fire in 1830, which caused considerable damage to the castle, gutting the south tower.
 Extensive decay in the bases of the cruck tresses in the castle's roof posed a particular threat to the hall, as the decaying roof began to push the walls apart.

 Restoration work was carried out in the 1830s by William Craven, 2nd Earl of Craven.
 This was a deliberate attempt at conserving the existing building, rather than rebuilding it, and was a very unusual approach at this time.
 By 1845, stone buttresses and pillars had been added to support parts of the hall and its roof.
 Research by Thomas Turner was published in 1851, outlining the history of the castle.
 Frances Stackhouse Acton, a local landowner, took a particular interest in the castle, and in 1853 convinced William to carry out further repair work on the castle, under her supervision, at a cost of £103.

-In 1869 the Craven estate, 5200 acres in size but by now heavily mortgaged, were purchased by John Derby Allcroft for £215,000.
+In 1869 the Craven estate, 5200 acres in size but by now heavily mortgaged, was purchased by John Derby Allcroft for £215,000.
 Allcroft was the head of Dents, a major glove manufacturer, through which he had become extremely wealthy.
 The estate included Stokesay Castle, where from around 1875 onwards Allcroft undertook extensive restoration work over several years.
 Stokesay was in serious need of repairs: the visiting writer Henry James noted in 1877 that the property was in "a state of extreme decay".

 Allcroft attempted what the archaeologist Gill Chitty has described as a "simple and unaffected" programme of work, which generally attempted to avoid excessive intervention.
 He may have been influenced by the contemporary writings of the local vicar, the Reverend James La Touche, who took a somewhat romanticised approach to the analysis of the castle's history and architecture.
 The castle had become a popular sight for tourists and artists by the 1870s and the gatehouse was fitted out to form a house for a caretaker to oversee the property.
 Following the work, the castle was in good condition once again by the late 1880s.